facebook/zstd/doc/zstd_compression_format.md

-The decoder will do the inverse operation : having collected weights of literal symbols from `0` to `4`, it knows the last literal, `5`, is present with a non-zero weight.
+The decoder will do the inverse operation : having collected weights of literal symbols from `0` to `4`, it knows the last literal, `5`, is present with a non-zero `Weight`.
-The weight of `5` can be determined by advancing to the next power of 2.
+The `Weight` of `5` can be determined by advancing to the next power of 2.
 The sum of `2^(Weight-1)` (excluding 0's) is :
 `8 + 4 + 2 + 0 + 1 = 15`.
 Nearest larger power of 2 value is 16.